 Installation of vinyl trim is easy and can be done with finish nails and a hammer or using a pneumatic finish nailer preferably with galvanized nails.
 You want to make sure to use galvanized nails when attaching the vinyl trim to the jamb so the nails don’t rust and stain your trim.
 After the trim is installed you can caulk and paint it to match your home or the garage door.
 Be sure not to paint the back side of the vinyl trim as it could stick to your garage door and cause problems.

-M-D Building Products manufacturers a garage door vinyl trim that can be used on all types of garage door and can be painted to match the home.
+M-D Building Products manufactures a garage door vinyl trim that can be used on all types of garage door openings and can be painted to match the home.
 The product is easy to install around the top and sides of your garage door opening.
-It stays flexible during cold temperatures, and helps keeps out leaves, dust, and insects.
+It stays flexible during cold temperatures, and helps keep out leaves, dust, and insects.

 Uneven Concrete?
 Use a Garage Door Threshold